...

 2. Your spouse has committed family violence.

-How long can spousal maintenance be paid?
+How long is the duration for spousal maintenance payments?

 Please come back to the Law Office of Bryan Fagan, PLLC’s website tomorrow to learn about the second type of spousal maintenance in Texas: Contractual Maintenance.